Parker

 Suburban Wooded Convenient Quiet

 Located in the southeastern corner of the Denver metropolitan area, Parker combines suburban comfort with small-town character.
 Originally established as a stagecoach stop called Twenty Mile House, this growing community has evolved while preserving its historic roots.
-Parker's rental market offers everything from apartment communities to townhomes, with current average rents ranging from $1,599 for studios to $2,747 for three-bedroom homes.
-The rental market has shown slight adjustments recently, with modest decreases of 0.7% to 6.3% across different unit sizes.

 Residents explore over 27 miles of paved trails and 250 acres of parkland throughout the community.
-The Parker Arts, Culture, & Events Center (PACE) anchors the cultural scene with regular art exhibits, theater productions, and concerts by local performers including the Parker Symphony Orchestra.
+The Parker Arts, Culture, & Events Center (PACE) anchors the cultural scene with regular art exhibits, theater productions, and concerts by local performers, including the Parker Symphony Orchestra.
 The Cherry Creek Trail system provides outdoor recreation opportunities, while the Rueter-Hess Reservoir continues to develop additional amenities.
 Downtown Parker's Mainstreet preserves historic architecture, including the Ruth Memorial Methodist Episcopal Church, alongside shops and restaurants.
 Located 23 miles from downtown Denver, Parker offers convenient access to city amenities while maintaining its distinctive community atmosphere.

 Rent Trends

-As of December 2025, the average apartment rent in Parker, CO is $1,512 for a studio, $1,711 for one bedroom, $2,091 for two bedrooms, and $2,798 for three bedrooms.
-Apartment rent in Parker has decreased by -1.1% in the past year.
+As of March 2026, the average apartment rent in Parker, CO is $1,518 for a studio, $1,713 for one bedroom, $2,112 for two bedrooms, and $2,822 for three bedrooms.
+Apartment rent in Parker has decreased by -3.5% in the past year.

 Property Type